amgrafael/git-practice/README.md

-# git-practice
+# Git-Practice
 This is for practice, just to mess around.

 ## Dev
+- The codes created here are for fun and not to be taken seriously.

+# Creating an eldenring Game
-- This is my line 1
+- Step 1
+	- Create a game with 3 or 5 characters to choose from.
-- This is my line 2
+- Step 2
-- This is my line 3
-- This is my line 4
-- This is another line to see the update

-# Testing additional branches
+	- Provide each one with.
+		- Power level
+		- Speed
+		- Healing
-- Number 1
+		- Magic Strenght
-- Number 2
+		- Leadership
-- Number 3
+- Step 3
+	- Make sure when the player is choosen, the host should know the pros and cons.
-- Number 4
+- Step 4
+	- Create a story line that is interactive and can be played with some fun hidden games.
+- Step 5
+	- Make sure is at least 10+ interactions.